 What type of job do you have?

 Some employers won’t allow people with criminal convictions to remain employees.
-People in some industries, such as the service industry or construction, might not be impacted by this as much as someone who is in the education field or a corporate office.
+People in some industries, such as the service industry or construction, might not be impacted by this as much as someone who is in the education field or our offices.
 Ultimately, there is a chance that you will have to find a new career, but it can prove to be challenging.

 What options do I have to fight these effects?